ATTENTION: We recommend you DO NOT DISASSEMBLE or ATTEMPT TO REPAIR OR

 of the 2SC1345 transistors by using 'freeze spray' alternating with a heat

 gun as the culprit.
-The transistor that would allow the 'hum' would improve
+The transistor that would allow the 'hum' and would improve

 with freeze spray, until it got too cold, then would start to hiss as well,